 • Currently enrolled in eighth grade

-• Your school is located within ECE's service territory
+• Your school is located within ECE’s service territory.

-2022 Energy Camp Participants
+2023 Energy Camp Participants

-2022 Participant Testimonies
+Past Participant Testimonies

 Thank you so much for letting me attend Energy Camp.
 I had so much fun and hope other kids will learn about this so they can experience this too.
 When I first came to Energy Camp I had no idea what a co-op was really.
 Now I know so much about them and that's all because of you!
 I appreciate it and I will remember it all my life.

-- Rachel Hembree
+- Rachel Hembree, 2022

 Energy Camp participant Rachel Hembree climbing an electric pole.